ymuuuu/MainBlog/src/content/posts/hextree.io/Hextree-Intent-Attack-Part1.md

 }
 ```

-If you’re a good script kiddie, you’ll recognize that this is just a series of nested conditions.
+If you’re a good `script kiddie`, you’ll recognize that this is just a series of nested conditions.
 To trigger the desired behavior, we need to call the actions in the correct order.

 You could do this with a Proof of Concept (POC) app using Android Studio, but I managed to achieve it using the `am` manager, which simplifies things.
 Here’s how: